 The Attendance Welfare Advisor makes visits every week to monitor attendance and meet with parents.
 If there are a significant number of absences, parents are required to meet school staff and the Attendance Welfare Advisor to discuss how this can be improved.
 Where attendance falls below 95%, children are tracked by the school for the remainder of the academic year.
 An official referral to the AWA is made if attendance is below 90% at any given time, this means you are monitored not only by the school but by Tower Hamlets as well.
 In cases of serious persistent absences then Court Orders are issued.

 Where children are late on more than 5 occasions in any half-term, parents/carers are required to meet with the Head of School or Executive Headteacher.
 If parents/carers are having difficulty bringing the child/children to school on time, we will do whatever we can to support them in improving this.

 Who is responsible for monitoring and improving attendance and punctuality?

-Katie, our Assistant Head Teacher, Ayesha Taylor our School Home Support Worker and Paul Hankin our Office Manager, are responsible for attendance and punctuality in school.
+Katie, our Assistant Head Teacher, Ayesha Taylor our School Home Support Practitioner and Paul Hankin our Office Manager, are responsible for attendance and punctuality in school.